EXHIBIT ITEMS - A deeper dive

 — Kulturbund National Membership Card

-The Exhibit‘s lead items are Anna’s Kulturbund photo-ID cards.
+The Exhibit‘s lead case items are Anna’s Kulturbund photo-ID cards.
 The cards indicate further restrictions on Jews already barred from participating in “German culture.”
-Kulturbund members had to display them to be admitted to any “Kubu” program, even though programs were staffed and funded by Jews.
-There were no exceptions.
-Gestapo and local police patrolled entrances to stop unauthorized entry and ensure “pure Germans” would not be contaminated.
+Kulturbund members had to display them to be admitted to any “Kubu” program.
+Gestapo and local police patrolled to stop unauthorized entry and ensure “pure Germans” would not be contaminated.
 These police gauntlets also were meant to intimidate.

 National Membership ID #845